trsommer/SpotifyPartnerAPI/README.md

 ### Disclaimer

 Use this at your own risk.
-Spotify does not want you to use this API as it is intended for the Spotify apps and things like smart home devices.
+Spotify does not want you to use this API - it is meant for Spotify apps and things like smart home devices.

 ### Index